avkonst/automodel/README.md

 **Metadata Format:**

-All YAML metadata is optional and follows the same structure as YAML query definitions:
+All metadata is optional and specified in YAML format within SQL comments:

 ```sql
 -- @automodel